richlander/distroessed2/spec.md

 - Verbose row creation (multiple method calls)
 - Poor method naming ("Write" should be replaced with "Add")
 - No forced ordering on adding the header vs columns.
+- The `UseOuterPipes` capability significantly complicates the implementation and is unused by the callers in the repo.
+It should be removed.

 A successfull implementation should provide the following simpler usage pattern: